Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Deploy-only-Service-Health-Alerts.md

 ## 2. Edit policies-sh.bicep

 Open the newly created Bicep file in your favorite text editor, such as Visual Studio Code (VSCode).
-Edit the variables **"loadPolicyDefinitions"** and **"loadPolicySetDefinitions"** in your Bicep file to include only the relevant policy definitions.
-Here's an example of how you can modify these variables:
+Edit the variables ```loadPolicyDefinitions``` and ```loadPolicySetDefinitions``` in your Bicep file to include only the relevant policy definitions.
+You should delete or comment out the unnecessary lines.
+In bicep use ``` // ``` to comment a line.
+The example below shows the lines you need to keep for the Service Health Policy Set Definition.

 **loadPolicyDefinitions variable**